Zylann/SnowfeetFramework/README.md

 Features
 --------

-- Cross-platform (Windows, Linux, Mac)
-- Component-oriented design, using subsystems instead of container-entities
+- Cross-platform (uses only cross-platform open-source libs and standard C++11)
+- Entity-component system included in Scenes (inspired by Unity3D)
 - Sorted rendering with dynamic draw order
 - Texture atlases with frames and animation sequences
 - Simple audio system based on spatialized emitters and a listener
-- Aim to be easily versionnable by using text (JSON) data files
+- Uses JSON as main data format
-- Asset loader based on templates
+- Asset loader based on C++ templates
-- Native interface designed for both gameplay and engine modification
+- C++ API designed for easy game coding
 - TilEd JSON import http://www.mapeditor.org/
 - JSON scene dump (editor serialization preview, currently for debug)
-- Entity hierarchy (parenting)
 - Shaders with merged files support (vertex+fragment in same file)
 - Layers with sorting semantic
 - Simple 2D culling
 - Log system
+- Particle systems
+- Grid-based A* pathfinding
+- And more...

 Planned/suggested :

-- Lighting and 2D shadows
+- Lighting and 2D shadows (might be optional)
 - Box2D integration
 - Better culling for BIG scenes
-- Scene editor
-- Tween library
+- Tween/animation library
 - JSON/PropertyTree-based serialization of components
 - Enable depth buffer as an option
-- Scripting language (Lua?
-Python?
-AngelScript?
-Squirrel?)
+- Scripting language, might be Squirrel (lightweight as Lua but object-oriented and less error-prone)
-- Scene editor made using the engine
+- Scene editor made using the engine?
-- Scriptable export pipeline
 - Easily customizable rendering pipeline
 - GUI components (for both game and editor?)
 - Scene transitions (and multi-scene?)